 14. Receiving income.
 No matter how big or small the amount is.

 15. Being conscious of my spending pattern.
-I tend to save a regularly but spend all of it on something expensive.
-After I let go of my desire to acquire things, knowledge and experiences, I hardly have the urge to spend anymore.
+I tend to save regularly but spend all of it on something expensive.
+After I let go of my desire to acquire things, knowledge, and experiences, I hardly have the urge to spend any more.